 How Can I Help Someone with a Fentanyl Addiction?

 If your loved one is abusing the prescription opioid drug fentanyl, they could be experiencing some very harmful side effects that permeate their everyday moods and behavior.
 Because of this, you may notice that they are alternating between excitable and depressed thinking patterns.
 Because fentanyl is derived from a class of drugs that includes morphine, it’s also likely your loved one will engage in irrational or desperate behavioral patterns as well.
 Above all else, we are sure it goes without saying, but when such things occur you must approach the individual with thoughtfulness and consideration.
 It’s important to understand that a person abusing opioids like fentanyl is not themselves and should therefore be treated carefully.
-At NuView’s Los Angeles outpatient rehab we are dedicated to helping people such as your loved one receive the help they need to live better lives after years of drug abuse.
+At NuView’s outpatient rehab in Los Angeles we are dedicated to helping people such as your loved one receive the help they need to live better lives after years of drug abuse.

 In this situation, you’ll want to be a good listener.
 Not only will listening help you gain an understanding of their struggles, but it also allows them to open up and get pent up frustrations off of their chest.
 Just remember that no matter what they share with you, they most likely already know the consequences of their fentanyl addiction.
 It’s okay to share your thoughts, but in the end, it’s more important that you’re there for them.